How is back pain in children treated?

 Physical therapy for back pain treatment in kids

-Avoid activities that cause your child back pain.
+- Avoid activities that cause back pain.

-Have them keep doing activities they enjoy, including a variety of exercises.
+- Keep doing activities they enjoy, including a variety of exercises.

-Spend time with friends and family.
+- Spend time with friends and family.

 - Reduce stress and get proper sleep (at least eight hours a night for teenagers)